sscovil/csv-to-sorttable/readme.txt

 The result will be a beautiful, semantically-correct HTML table populated with the contents of your file.

-**As of v4.1.2,** if the `src` value is a relative path (beginning with a forward slash), the plugin will refer to the "Site address (URL)" defined in `WP-Admin > Settings > General`.

-Example: `[csv src=/mydata/data.csv]` would reference `http://example.com/mydata/data.csv`.

 = Optional Features =

 This plugin automatically does a few things for you, all of which can be disabled:

-1. Adds CSS to the table, to make it look nice.
+1. Adds some CSS to make the table look nice.
 2. Converts image file URLs into clickable image links.
-3. Converts some other file URLs into clickable file-type icons (.doc, .pdf, .ppt, .xls, .zip).
+3. Converts certain file URLs into clickable file-type icons (.doc, .pdf, .ppt, .xls, .zip).

 To disable any of these features, use the `disable` shortcode attribute: